Clarence High School (Bellerive, Tasmania): Description

-The school contains a gymnasium, cricket nets, Australian rules football oval, soccer field and a beach volleyball court.
+The school contains a gymnasium, cricket nets, Australian rules football oval, soccer field, and a beach volleyball court.

-Clarence High School has four houses; Flynn, Gilmore, Mawson, and Nightingale.
+Clarence High School has four houses: Flynn, Gilmore, Mawson, and Nightingale, named after John Flynn (1880-1951) Presbyterian minister; Dame Mary Gilmore (1865-1962), poet, writer, and social reformer; Sir Douglas Mawson (1882-1958), geologist and Antarctic explorer; and Florence Nightingale (1820-1910), the English nurse who founded the nursing profession.

-Other
+Enrolment in 2021 was 603.
+As of July 2025, the principal of Clarence High School is Nick Dodd.

+Transport

 Metro Tasmania operates several bus lines that run past the school, with some bus lines running into and out from the school grounds.